ironScripter/meural-photo-prep/README.md

 # meural-photo-prep
-App to prep photos for use with Netflix Meural Picture Frames
+App to prep photos for use with Netgear Meural Picture Frames